khulnasoft/tunnel-plugin-khulnasoft/README-dockerhub.md

 ## Get Started

-To begin leveraging the Aqua Security Trivy Integration to protect your code repositories, reach out to our sales or support team to learn more about the benefits and access.
+To begin leveraging the KhulnaSoft Security Tunnel Integration to protect your code repositories, reach out to our sales or support team to learn more about the benefits and access.

 ## Environment Variables